montge/documents/README.md

 > __Provide a single
 > comprehensive security-enabled read/write data model for all VA VISTA data
-> across all VA VISTA operational systems__ [Master VISTA Data Model], establishing a common technical foundation
+> across all VA VISTA operational systems__, establishing a common technical foundation
 > for __master data management__  and computable data representation and __exchange between
 > VA and DoD clinical information systems__. --- PWS 1.1